Curriculum Intent – Drama

 The drama curriculum has been designed to encourage and harness the creativity and unique identities of our students at Leeds East Academy; It plays a central role in supporting the creativity strand of the school’s curriculum offer by equipping our learners with the skills, abilities and confidence to enable them to work imaginatively.
 As well as encouraging them to develop skills in relation to; Curiosity and questioning, risk taking, critical thinking and collaboration.
 Ensuring our students become strong confident performers, can write and speak like theatre pundits, understand the skills and techniques required to devise unique pieces of drama from a variety of stimuli and have an ability to recognise and apply the style, genre and form of pioneering theatre practitioners; past and present.

 The curriculum has been designed so that students will experience a learning adventure.
 By ensuring lessons are engaging, innovative and challenging, yet accessible for all.
-Pupils are encouraged to laugh in every lesson, discover the joy of learning as well as progress, and develop key skills.
+Students are encouraged to laugh in every lesson, discover the joy of learning as well as progress, and develop key skills.
 This is supported through the sequencing of the curriculum which ensures that these skills and concepts are addressed, revisited and interleaved each year to ensure knowledge is retained, skills mastered and built upon, As each time a skill or concept is revisited another more complex layer is added to enhance and create an ambitious offer for our students.

-Students will also develop their oracy and literacy skills, through devising scripts, reading, discussions and structured debate.
+Students will develop their oracy and literacy skills, through devising scripts, reading, discussions and structured debate.
 Through performance, they will improve self-confidence required for performance and life after education.
 We believe that the creative skills taught in performing arts subjects are integral in the development of successful, well-rounded individuals.

 Cross Curricular & Wider Experiences